mbats/eclipse-buildroot-toolchain-plugin/README.md

 In order for Buildroot toolchains to be visible, you must enable the `BR2_ECLIPSE_REGISTER` Buildroot option when building your project.
 The Eclipse plugin will then show all toolchains of Buildroot projects that had this option enabled.

+This plugin is typically used with the [Buildroot Eclipse bundle available](https://github.com/mbats/eclipse-buildroot-bundle), for which we provide [detailled installation and usage instructions](https://github.com/mbats/eclipse-buildroot-bundle/wiki).

 Implementation
 --------------